Planning a successful photo shoot can be very demanding.

 Whether they are not comfortable with their clothes, they are not convinced that they look good, or they are not appropriately dressed, sweating or shivering, all these will affect the entire shooting, as well as the end product.

-But as you already know, the best photographers always help their customers in every way they can.
+But as you already know, the best photographers always help their clients in every way they can.

 From general, practical advice on things to do and things to avoid to personal counseling on what would look best on them, sharing your knowledge will be highly appreciated.